-4.11 For purposes of measuring and reporting their MREL resources, institutions that are set external or internal MREL above minimum capital requirements should apply deductions to their MREL eligible liabilities resources as set out in Annex 2.
-Annex 2 will apply to each institution in scope from the date at which end-state MREL is first required to be reached, provided that SDDTs and SDDT consolidation entities (together SDDTs)) will not be required to apply deductions for holdings of eligible liabilities instruments issued by G-SIBs.24
+4.12 For purposes of measuring and reporting their MREL resources, institutions that are set external or internal MREL above minimum capital requirements should apply deductions to their MREL eligible liabilities resources as set out in Annex 2.
+Annex 2 will apply to each institution in scope from the date at which end-state MREL is first required to be reached.